multimeric/botany/readme.md

 using the DOM templating of JavaScript frameworks like Angular, React etc., and adding or removing elements from the tree can be done without needing to tell the tree to update or redraw anything.

+## Demos

+Have a look at a live demo [here on GitHub Pages](tmiguelt.github.io/botany/#demo), or clone the repository and run the demo files.

 ## Installation

 Run `npm install botany` or `git clone https://github.com/TMiguelT/botany` to get the latest version of the library,